cherrybit-studios/cherrybit-studios.github.io/docs/paint_buddy.md

 ```
 This privacy policy governs your use of the software application Paint Buddy
-(“Application”) for mobile devices that was created by CheryBit Studios.
+(“Application”) for mobile devices that was created by CherryBit Studios.
 The
 Application is a casual painting game.

 What information does the Application obtain and how is it used?